AlacrisIO/legicash-facts/demo.md

 NB: is it worth going more than 2 facilitators, in the style of the Lightning Network?

-### Enter Settlement Flow / Account Creation

-Actors: Alice (sender), Trent (facilitator)

-Preconditions:
-* Alice has an account on the main chain with balance X+F+R.
-* Trent has an account for Alice (voluntary or involuntary) with balance Y (or no account, and balance 0)
-* Trent already has an open contract on the main

-Postconditions:
-* Alice has an account on the main chain with balance R.
-* Alice has a voluntary account on Trent's side-chain with balance X+Y.
-* Trent receives fee F from Alice.

-1. Alice sends X+F to Trent's contract on the main chain
-2. Trent write M1...
-3. Trent commits M1 to side-chain
-4. Trent sends M1 to Alice (OKish if fails)
-5. Trent commits M1 to main chain

-1 is enough for Alice to have her money back even if Trent fails.
-If 5 didn't happen, Alice still can get her money back, which the adversarial exit thing must take into account.

 ### Exit Settlement Flow

 Actors: Bob (recipient), Trent (facilitator)